UA2 Communications for Engineering Technicians

-Pearson/Edexcel BTEC Level 3 Engineering – Unit 6 Communications for Engineering Technicians
+Pearson/Edexcel BTEC Level 3 Engineering – UA2 Communications for Engineering Technicians

 The ability to communicate effectively is an essential skill in all aspects of life.
 The usual methods of communication – speaking, reading and writing – receive considerable attention and learning time during all stages of education.
 For engineers, these skills are of no less importance, but there are further complications with the need to also convey technical information such as scale, perspective and standards of working.

-The drive towards greater use of information and communication technology (ICT) is also very much a part of modern life and this again is certainly the case for engineering.
+The drive towards greater use of digital technology is also very much a part of modern life and this again is certainly the case for engineering.
 The engineering industry is in the front line of working towards paperless communication methods, for example the electronic transfer of data from the concept designer straight to the point of manufacture.